rkhoriander/docs/articles/quickstart/native/android/05-linking-accounts.md

 Make sure to handle the callback's failure calls as well
 :::

-## Link the Accounts
+## Link the accounts

-The process to link accounts requires the logged-in user's ID and the id tokens for the two accounts:
+The process to link accounts requires the logged-in user's ID and the ID Tokens for the two accounts:
 * The saved account the user initially logged in to
 * The second account received in the last login response